JetBrains/jetbrains_guide/sites/intellij-guide/contents/tutorials/marco-codes-gradle/introduction/index.md

 # Introduction

-* What this video is about
+* What this video is about.
-* How to clone the sample project to play along
+* How to clone the sample project to play along.